MystenLabs/sui/doc/src/contribute/index.md

 This page describes how to add to Sui.
 If you merely need to get the Sui binaries, follow [Install Sui](../build/install.md).

+This site is available in two versions available in the menu at top left: the default and stable [Devnet](https://docs.sui.io/devnet/learn) branch and the [Latest](https://docs.sui.io/learn) upstream (`main`) branch.
+Use the `devnet` version for app development on top of Sui.
+Use the Latest (`main`) branch for contributing to the Sui blockchain as described on this page.
+Always check and submit fixes to the `main` branch.

 Find answers to common questions in our [FAQ](../contribute/faq.md).
 Read other sub-pages in this section for ways to contribute to Sui.

 ## See our roadmap